PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 The wreath product of G by H is a semi-direct product of a direct products of n copies of G by H.

+The wreath product permutes the factors of G according to the action h on X. So if $x \in G$, then the wreath product would take components of G and shuffle them around according to the action h on the set X.

 ### Example of a wreath product: